What is the Feminist Strategic Litigation Project?

 Year Two 2020-2021

-- Develop a new Feminist Strategic Litigation Plan based on the results of Year One, and with the assistance of a National Symposium (which will bring together stakeholders such as experts on law and gender equality, including those whose expertise derives from lived experience of inequality)
+- Develop a new Feminist Strategic Litigation Plan based on the results of Year One, and with the assistance of a National Symposium (which will bring together stakeholders such as experts on law and gender equality, including those with expertise from their lived experience of inequality)

 Year Three 2021-2022